btpchamp/BTP-May/Day24/Day24_Fiori_Elements_Draft_CRUD.md

 // srv/purchasing-service.cds

 service PurchasingService @(path: '/purchasing') {

+ @odata.draft.enabled: true
   entity PurchaseOrders as projection on db.PurchaseOrders
-    with draft;     // ← THIS IS ALL YOU NEED! 🎉
+    with draft;     // ← THIS IS ALL YOU NEED! 🎉 //either of the above annotation try it out!

   entity PurchaseOrderItems as projection on db.PurchaseOrderItems;
 }